-U.S. Fish and Wildlife Service (USFWS) Consultation Under the UES - RMI biological resources, and (3) discuss the consultation process as specified in the UES.
-To support consultation with the USFWS, USAF prepared a Biological Assessment to evaluate the effects of proposed activities at USAG-KA on consultation species listed under the UES (USAF 2020d).
-USAF initiated informal consultation with USFWS Pacific Islands Fish and Wildlife Office for potential effects on UES-consultation species on November 16, 2020 (Appendix A).
-The USFWS issued a Letter of Concurrence on January 7, 2021 (USFWS consultation reference number 01EPIF00-2021-I-0058; Appendix A), concurring with the determination that the Proposed Action is not likely to adversely affect sea turtles on land at Kwajalein Atoll islets.
+USFWS to (1) provide general information about the proposed GBSD Test Program activities at U.S. Army Garrison-Kwajalein Atoll (USAG-KA), (2) identify USFWS concerns for biological resources, and (3) discuss the consultation process as specified in the UES.
+To support consultation with the USFWS, DAF prepared a Biological Assessment to evaluate the effects of proposed activities at USAG-KA on consultation species listed under the UES (USAF 2020d).
+DAF initiated informal consultation with USFWS Pacific Islands Fish and Wildlife Office for potential effects on UES-consultation species on November 16, 2020 (Appendix A and Section 4.2.4.1.1).
+The USFWS issued a Letter of Concurrence on January 7, 2021 (USFWS consultation reference number 01EPIF00-2021-I-0058; Appendix A and Section 4.2.4.1.1), concurring with the determination that the Proposed Action is not likely to adversely affect sea turtles on land at Kwajalein Atoll islets.